7 mins read

 • Certain medical conditions like diabetes and liver disease.

-Gallstones can also develop during pregnancy due to hormonal changes that affect the gallbladder.
+Gallstones may develop during pregnancy due to hormonal changes that affect the gallbladder.

 Did you know that certain factors can increase your risk of developing gallstones?
 Obesity, especially in women, is a common risk factor, as is age over 40.
 If your family has a history of gallstones, you might be more likely to develop them as well.